Anthony Purnell BSc (Hons), MBACP (Accred)

-My approach to counselling is largely Systemic (Relational) and is my main area of training, although I also borrow ideas from other approaches like Solution-Focused, in order to increase the ways I may help my the clients.
+My approach to counselling is largely Systemic (Relational) and is my main area of training, although I also borrow ideas from other approaches like Solution-Focused, in order to increase the ways I may help my clients.

-Systemic Therapy seeks to understand how people create meaning through language; how they relate to each other; how their culture, class, race, gender and sexuality inform how they perceive the world.
+Systemic therapy seeks to understand how people create meaning through language; how they relate to each other; how their culture, class, race, gender and sexuality inform how they perceive the world.
 It considers the client, not as an individual but as part of social groups (family, friendships, professional and romantic relationships).
 It acknowledges how people interact with other influences, such as mental health symptoms, behaviours or objects.
-I seek to understand how these connections affect my client's well-being and if these relationships can be improved.
+I seek to understand how these connections effect my client's well-being and if these relationships can be improved.

-Systemic therapy's relational approach can also help individuals suffering with some mental health conditions.
-By helping to form a better relationship an individual has with their symptoms.
+Systemic therapy's relational approach can also help individuals suffering with some mental health conditions by helping them to form a better relationship with their symptoms.
 The aim is to give my clients a sense of autonomy and control over their conditions.